h6x-code/perceptron-c/README.md

 # perceptron-c

-A from-scratch multilayer perceptron (MLP) in pure C11.
+A simple multi-layer perceptron (MLP) written in C.
-No external libraries — just `clang`/`gcc`, math, and grit.
+Supports training on MNIST data, inference on CSV input, and multi-threaded training.

 Built as an educational project: the code emphasizes clarity, memory safety (Valgrind clean), and understanding of how forward/backward propagation, cross-entropy, and SGD actually work at a low level.